-Inmate: An individual confined under the auspices and authority of the CCSO or under order or directive of a Court of Competent Jurisdiction.
-Supervision of Judicial Court.
+Inmate: An individual confined under the auspices and authority of the CCSO or under order, judgment, commitment or directive of a Court of Competent Jurisdiction.
 (The term inmate shall for these purposes include a detainee or prisoner.)

-Juvenile: A youth, under the authority of the juvenile court, who is between the ages of 6 to15 that has allegedly broken the law and is being detained in a secure residential facility awaiting a court hearing and/or placement.
+Juvenile: A youth, under the authority of the juvenile court, who is between the ages of at least 6 but younger than 16 years who has allegedly broken the law and is being detained in a secure residential facility awaiting a court hearing and/or placement.
+(A juvenile is not a youthful offender as that term is defined below.)

-LEC: Cumberland County Law Enforcement Center located at 131 Dick Street, Fayetteville, N.C.
-28301.
+LEC: Cumberland County Law Enforcement Center located at 131 Dick Street, Fayetteville, NC 28301.